 Step 1: Take Your Spouse on a Retirement Dream Date

 When you define your dream retirement, you’re much more motivated to work for it.
-Abstract dreams are too foggy, too intangible to stick with you while you wait 30 years for the payoff.
+Be specific—a foggy dream won’t keep you going while you wait 30 years for the payoff.

 Step 2: Be Willing to Compromise